 It is difficult to distinguish between parodies of fundamentalism and their genuine proponents, since they both seem equally insane.

-Italians, Irish, Irony, Internet
+Italians, Irish, and Irony

 I was motivated to do this piece because I posted some not-so-subtle irony on another person’s Facebook page yesterday.
 The person posted what I found to be an irrational rant: